tripledawg/homework-2/README.md

 I created a profile picture with a 20% size limited at a width of 130px for responsiveness.

-To make my About Me paragrah text responsive, I found that just adding a display value of 'flex' on the p tag worked.
-I tried using vw font increments and font percentages, but this seemed the best for all screen sizes.
+To make my "About Me" paragrah text responsive, I used a small font size as a base and then added flex.

 To make the first work card larger than the others I used flex alongside min and max width properties.

-I used pseudo classes to make the clickable images show a border color change as demonstrated in the mockup gif.
+I used pseudo classes to make the clickable images show a border color which chenged on hover as demonstrated in the mockup gif.

 I also used pseudo classes to make the internal and external links change color on hover.

-To make the small cards stack responsively.
-I created a container for all the small cards with a flex wrap property and gave the individual small cards a 50% width value.
+To make the small cards stack responsively I created a container for all the small cards with a flex wrap property and gave the individual small cards a 50% width value.

 I added some drop shadows on various elements for depth.

-In class they said we could make this our own, so I went with a complementary muted blue and orange color palate.
-I decided to use the footer space for the Contact Me links.
-I added a panorama for the header background image that complemented the colors I chose.
+Our instructor said we could make this our own, so I went with a complementary muted blue and orange color palate.

+I decided to use the footer space for the "Contact Me" links which I placed in an unordered list so that I could space them with styling.

+I added a panorama for the header background image to complement the colors I chose.